Bible Studies Using Electronics and Social Media

 The Sunday Sermon

-How many hours in a week is a pastor supposed to dedicate to his sermon?See results without voting
+How many hours in a week is a pastor suppose to dedicate to his sermon?See results without voting

 How The Average American Spends Their Time These Days